This post may contain affiliate links. Please see my disclosure policy for details.

 He famously described the church chancel as a weeping one and claimed that the non-alignment of the nave and chancel axes were deliberate.

 The weeping chancel was meant to represent the body of Christ in death.
-Where the nave stands in for the body and the chancel representing the head falling to the right.
+Where the nave stands in for the body and the chancel represents the head falling to the right.

 Brute family sculptures

-As mentioned before, there are number of skilfully carved funeral monuments which are scattered throughout the church.
+As mentioned before, there is a number of skilfully carved funeral monuments that are scattered throughout the church.